tnustrings/ct/readme.md

 >>

-if there's only one root-file in the codetext and if you don't give this file an alias, leave out its name when referring to child chunks, otherwise you include root-name or alias like above.
+if there's only one root-file in the codetext and if you don't give this file an alias, leave out its name when referring to child chunks, otherwise you include the root-name or alias when referring to the children like above.

 ```

 if you save the example above in the file `foo.ct` you can extract
 foo.py and zoo.py by saying `./ct foo.ct`.

-codetext isn't supported by editors yet. a related format, .org, is
+codetext isn't supported by editors (yet). a related format, .org, is
-supported in vs studio, sublime and emacs via plugins. in .org, the
+supported by vs studio, sublime and emacs via plugins. in .org, the
 opening line of a codechunk is `#+begin_src <language> <chunk
 name/path>`. the closing line is `#+end_src`. chunk naming and
 referencing works the same. for the first chunk in the example above,